Colleges by Location

 Beyond academics, Rocky Mountain College offers a vibrant campus life with numerous extracurricular activities, clubs, and organizations.
 Students can participate in athletics, join student government, be part of the college newspaper, or get involved in service projects and community outreach initiatives.
 The college's commitment to holistic development extends to the outdoors, as it is situated in close proximity to national parks and recreational areas, providing ample opportunities for outdoor adventures and exploration.
 With its emphasis on intellectual growth, personalized attention, and an active campus community, Rocky Mountain College offers a transformative education that prepares students for both professional success and a fulfilling life beyond graduation.

 Rocky Mountain College is a private comprehensive higher education institution located in Billings, MT and set in a suburban environment.
-Its campus spans 60 acres.
-This educational institution operates on a semester-based calendar.
-It has an acceptance rate of 75%.
-The freshman retention rate at Rocky Mountain College is 66% and the six-year graduation rate is 46%.
+This school follows a semester-based calendar.
+It has an acceptance rate of 72%.
+The freshman retention rate at Rocky Mountain College is 64% and the six-year graduation rate is 47%.

 Quick Facts